princeton-sns/Eiger-PORT/README.md

 6.3 To re-produce Figures in the paper, we need to update dynamic_defaults and latency_throughput.bash accordingly.
 For instance, to re-create Figure 5a, we need to uncomment  line 120 and comment out line 121 in latency_throughput.bash.

+6.4 If experimental settings are quite different from the ones specified in 2, then it could be possible for the performance to vary.
+The major cause is due to the configuration of Java's garbage collection.
+Then, it might be necessary to tweak

+    Eiger-PORT/Eiger-PORT/conf/cassandra-env.sh
+    Eiger-PORT/eiger/conf/cassandra-env.sh

+For instance, MAX_HEAP_SIZE, HEAP_NEWSIZE, etc.